 Changing the default Mac Snipping tool save location

-The Mac snipping tool also provides additional Options, offering the ability for you to choose where you would like to save your screenshots or captured video on your Mac when using the sniping tool.
-The default location for captured screenshots is the Desktop but you can also select send captured screenshots using the Mac sniping tool to your Documents folder or directly to the Clipboard, Mac Mail program, Message application or Preview app on macOS or a Custom Location of your choosing.
-Other actions include the ability to set a timer of either 5 or 10 seconds, Show Floating Thumbnail, Remember Last Selection or Show Mouse Pointer.
+The Mac snipping tool also provides additional Options, offering the ability for you to choose where you would like to save your screenshots or captured video on your Mac when using the snipping tool.
+The default location for captured screenshots is the Desktop but you can also select send captured screenshots using the Mac snipping tool to your Documents folder or directly to the Clipboard, Mac Mail program, Message application, or Preview app on macOS or a Custom Location of your choosing.
+Other actions include setting a timer of either 5 or 10 seconds, Showing Floating Thumbnails, Remember Last Selection or Show Mouse Pointer.

-In all honesty and having used both the Windows and the Mac sniping tool alternative, I feel the macOS version is slightly more intuitive to use and the options are easier to access using the shortcuts above, whether you are capturing a screenshot, selection of the screen or recording a screen video.
-But both platforms offer easy way to capture your screen as images or video.
+In all honesty and having used both the Windows and the Mac snipping tool alternative, I feel the macOS version is slightly more intuitive to use and the options are easier to access using the shortcuts above, whether you are capturing a screenshot, selecting the screen or recording a screen video.
+But both platforms offer an easy way to capture your screen as images or video.
 For more help using your Apple Mac computer jump over to the official Apple support site.